nicoledwenger/nicoledwenger.github.io/src/pages/digital-art.md

 ---
-title: Sketch Collection
+title: JDM Series
 featuredImage: ../images/features/sketches.png
-year: 2020
+year: 2019
 type: Graphics
 objective: When I create digital art, it improves my design competency and skills.
 I utilize techniques in Adobe Illustrator and Photoshop to create graphics.
 I take the time to experiment other design styles in font, color, and composition combinations.
 role1: Designer
-results: Some of the following digital art styles were created as course projects at Purdue University while others are made for personal projects.
-The majority of these graphics were created in less than two-weeks.
+role2: Digital Illustrator
+role3: Researcher
+results: The following sketches were traced in Illustrator then transferred to Photoshop to fill every shape and add depth by shading and highlighting.
+Every graphic took an average of six hours to complete based on their level of detail.
-image1: ../images/300zx.png
+image1: ../images/sketches/mr2.png
-image2: ../images/datavis.png
+image2: ../images/sketches/300zx.png
-image3: ../images/germanyart.png
+image3: ../images/sketches/supra.png
 ---